 – AV professional need to be proficient with wireless networking as there is rising demand for clutter free meeting environments and wireless presentation solutions.

 – Power over Ethernet (PoE) has the ability to provide IoT and AV devices with power, reducing additional wiring requirements.
 Having working knowledge of PoE can help AV professionals immensely.

 – Understanding data compression, video transport, and connectivity can help AV professionals understand flow of information thereby enable IoT effectively.

 – Understanding data analytics will allow AV pros to harness IoT’s machine-to-machine communications and deliver real value to clients.

 Security with IoT is Paramount

-Historically, AV professionals have focused more implementation and optimization and lesser on the security of connected devices.
-With hackers and cyber-threats becoming common occurrence, security with IoT is paramount.
+Historically, AV professionals have focused more on implementation and optimization and lesser on the security of connected devices.
+With hackers and cyber-threats becoming common occurrences, security with IoT is paramount.
 AV professionals should ensure that networks are made impenetrable by opting for VPN’s and other advanced security measures.
 Needless to say, a network is only as good as its weakest link.
-It is important ensure that the connected AV equipment does not become the weakest link in this chain.
+It is important to ensure that the connected AV equipment does not become the weakest link in this chain.
 Some easy steps to ensure for both IoT and AV network encryption, access to authenticated and authorized users only and secure password sharing protocols.
-It is worthwhile having a network security experts run penetration testing procedures for added security.
+It is worthwhile having a network security expert run penetration testing procedures for added security.

 IoT when deployed meticulously, can provide immense value to professional audio and video installations.
 Industry experts say IoT will transform into a significant aspect of the AV marketplace in the near future.
-Doesn’t it make sense to take head start now?
+Doesn’t it make sense to take a head start now?
 Here’s to IoT powered professional AV.